-A story should always have a plot, regardless of genre.
+Typically, a story should have a plot (although there can be exceptions).
 This is much easier said than done, though.
 I know quite a few writers who can write the hell out of a scene or really set up a situation, but that's about it.
 A plot is so much more than that.

 If you are new to writing, there are a few basics you should probably know about story structure.
 First, there is a beginning, middle, and end (although not always in that chronological sequence).
 Second, there are usually five components of a plot arc: set-up/exposition, rising action, climax, falling action, and denouement/resolution.